New York State Unified Court System

 Un-redacted Documents

 An un-redacted document is a paper that contains Confidential Personal Information (CPI) that is not supposed to be submitted to the court under Court Rule 22 NYCRR §202.5(e), like a social security number, bank account number or birth date.
-See Redaction.
+Read our Redaction Rules for more information.
 When the redaction rules apply to your court case, there are some exceptions explained below that allow you to e-file un-redacted documents.

 There are check box screens in NYSCEF to tell the court if your documents are un-redacted.
-If you are confused, visit a Court Help Center or contact the e-filing Resource Center.
+If you are confused, visit a Court Help Center or contact the NYSCEF Resource Center.

 Asking to File Un-redacted Documents